-Managed IT services experts in Orlando ask, “How often do you do IT security assessments in your company?”
+Managed IT services experts ask, “How often do you do IT security assessments in your company?”

 Think about car maintenance for a moment.
 How often do you have the oil in your car changed?
 How about rotating the tires and tuning up the engine?
 You know that doing routine maintenance on your car is important for keeping it running and in good condition.
 The same thing applies to the security of your company’s IT assets.